What Is Andalusian Stitch? My Beginner’s Guide With Videos

 No, you can’t create a mock version using a hook.

 Time to knit (and master) Andalusian stitch!
-Hope you enjoy learning these new skills.
-Happy knitting.
+Hope you enjoy learning this new skills.
+Want to try something else?
+See my guide to the seed knit stitch.